- Building Materials

 Romance.
 Love.
 Chivalry.

-William Blackstone gave his wife the first modern washing machine.
+William Blackstone gave his wife the world's first modern washing machine as a birthday present.
+Game over.

-Blackstone's machine was a tub, in which sat a flat piece of wood fixed with pegs.
-As a handle and some gears were activated, the piece of wood moved around in the tub – the pegs caught the clothing, and dragged them through the hot water.
-Why do we describe this as the "first modern washing machine?"
+It had a flat wooden disc covered in pegs, resting inside a tub.
+As a handle and some gears were activated on the outside, the piece of wood moved around in the tub – the pegs caught the clothing, and dragged them through the hot water in alternating patterns.

-Because the device was so successful, that within 5 years of its creation Mr. Blackstone and his family had moved to New York and opened a factory which is still operating today.
+When the device went public it was so successful, that within 5 years of its creation Mr. Blackstone and his family had moved to New York and opened a factory there which is still operating today.